 At this point, you might be asking, “Do I need a degree to freelance?”
 The answer to this question is no. No degree is required.

 However, there are some common traits that every freelancer needs:

 - Focus: With such a wide range of training available, FreeU students do best when they aim for a specific target and avoid getting distracted.
 It’s best practice to make a plan and stay with it.

 - Action-taking: There is a wealth of training available, but it can’t help you unless you apply it.
 If your plan makes room for putting your new knowledge into practice, you will go further.

 - Willing to learn new things: Resources are only useful if they are used.
 Bring your curiosity and sense of adventure!

 Freelance U Pricing

+Are you interested in learning more about Freelance University?
 Have any questions about our Freelance University Review?
-Ask away in the comments below – even if we don’t know the answer we’re happy to find out for you!
+Ask away in the comments below.
+If we don’t know the answer we’re happy to find out for you!